 about 450 BC

 A smaller number of people worked as enslaved servants in the houses of their owners.
 Women worked as wet-nurses, or as nannies, or as cleaning women or cooks.
-They went to get water from the public fountains.
-Men worked taking care of the horses, or accompanying free children to school, or as handymen or gardeners.
+They emptied chamber pots and went to get water from the public fountains.
+Men worked taking care of the horses, or walking free boys to school, or as handymen or gardeners.
 Enslaved men went to the market to do the shopping every day.
 These people, too, were often freed when they got old and couldn't work anymore.

 Some unlucky men worked as slaves rowing trading ships.
 They were kept down in the bottom of the ship and never saw the sun, and they were given only bread and water to eat, and were often beaten to make them pull the oars harder.
 Most men who worked as rowers didn't live very long.